-Behaviour Management and Discipline operate within the College’s overarching concern for Pastoral Care.
-The aims of disciplinary procedures are to ensure the welfare and good order of the community, the development of responsible behaviour in students and the promotion of a respectful, secure and healthy environment for all members of the school community.
+Behaviour Management and Discipline are an integral aspect of the College’s overarching concern for Pastoral Care.
+The aims of disciplinary procedures are to ensure the welfare and good order of the community, the development of responsible behaviour in students and the promotion of a respectful, safe and supportive environment for all members of the school community.

 Inappropriate behaviour is defined at Mater Maria as behaviour which impedes the learning of self or others, the ability of teachers to teach cohesively or behaviour which damages relationships between students, or students and staff.
 It is necessary that consequences for inappropriate behaviour are sometimes imposed.

 A clear sequential approach to the management of behaviour has been adopted at Mater Maria.
 Demerits may be given for minor misdemeanours both within and outside the classroom and these are an opportunity for students to reflect and consciously try to make the necessary changes to improve.